glorialulu/TSNet/docs/examples.rst

 Example 3 - Burst and leak
 ---------------------------

-This example reveals how tsnet simulate pipe bursts and leaks.This example network is shown below in :numref:`tnet3`.
-It comprises 168 pipes, 126 junctions, 8 valve, two pumps, one reservoir, and two tanks.
-The runtime is around 7 minutes for a transient simulation of :math:`20s` with a time step of :math:`0.00625s`.There are five steps that the application would need to take:
+This example reveals how TSNet simulates pipe bursts and leaks.This example network is shown below in :numref:`tnet3`.
+It comprises 168 pipes, 126 junctions, 8 valve, 2 pumps, one reservoir, and two tanks.
+The runtime is around 4 minutes for a transient simulation of :math:`20s` with a time step of :math:`0.01314s`.There are five steps that the application would need to take:

 .. _tnet3: